 Sometimes you just need a little getaway, right?
 After months of a signature Chicago winter wreaking havoc on my psyche and my poor skin being just about as pale as can possibly be, I set my sights on something different.
 Something sandy, something beachy, something warm… something known as Fort Lauderdale!
 I had been looking at some hotels near FLL for a while since I knew I wanted to visit, and I’m so glad I did!

 Nothing beats being able to take a mini-break to somewhere you’ve always wanted to visit.
 And it makes it so much better when you can feel the heat of the sun on your back.
 I’m actually so disappointed that I didn’t take advantage of the deal that places like Hermoza are currently offering for their swimsuits, (click here for more information) because my friend had told me that they had some beautiful pieces that would’ve been amazing for Fort Lauderdale.
 I think I missed a prime opportunity there if I’m being honest.
 I’ll just have to make sure I make the most of it next time.
 For now, I’m just enjoying being in this amazing place.

-One part Spring break mecca, one part megayacht capital USA, the FTL is a fine destination for those looking for a relaxing getaway, luxe vacation, or party time, alike.
+One part Spring break mecca, one part megayacht capital USA, the FTL is a fine destination for those looking for a relaxing getaway, luxe vacation, or party time, alike (I definitely saw plenty of party buses like those at dream limousines, inc cruising around in the evenings).
 Personally, I think a little of all three should have a presence in a well-rounded trip, but you do you, babe.